Skip to main content

 5. Tipping

-Use “What is X% of Y” with 18 or 20 for the rate and the subtotal.
-For full bill-split functionality with party-size division, see our Tip Calculator.
+Use "What is X% of Y" with 18 or 20 as the rate and the subtotal.
+For bill-splitting across a party, see the tip calculator.

-Use “% change from X to Y” with starting and ending values.
-Note: this is simple return, not annualised — for multi-year returns, take the geometric mean or use our Compound Interest Calculator.
+Use "% change from X to Y" with start and end values.
+This is a simple return, not annualised — for multi-year growth use the compound interest calculator.

 20% off + extra 10% off = 28% off, NOT 30%.
 Multiply the survival factors (0.80 × 0.90 = 0.72) and subtract from 1.